-14. (NIDCD) National Institute on Deafness and Other Communication Disorders.
+18. (NIDCD) National Institute on Deafness and Other Communication Disorders.
 NIDCD Statistical Report: Prevalence of Hearing Loss in U.S. Children, 2005.
 National Institutes of Health, U.S. Department of Health and Human Services; 2006.

 The National Institute on Deafness and other Communication Disorders (NIDCD) of the National Institutes of Health (NIH), published a statistical report in 2006 using data from the National Health and Nutrition Examination Surveys (NHANES) from 1976 to 1994 to estimate the prevalence of youth that are deaf or hard of hearing in the U.S. The NIDCD classifies hearing thresholds as normal, mild, moderate, severe, and profound, with normal hearing levels less than or equal to 15 decibels and profound hearing levels more than 75 decibels.
 Audiometry in children 6 t o19 years of age was measured in 7,119 children in 1976-1980 and 6,166 children in 1988-1994 NHANES.
 Based on survey data, and adjusted for the 2005 U.S. population, NIDCD found that 903,000 (1.57%) to 957,000 (1.66%) U.S. children 6 to 19 years of age experience bilateral mild, moderate, or severe hearing levels.
+They estimate that 4.9% to 5.7% of children 6 to 19 years of age experience unilateral mild, moderate, or severe hearing levels.
 For the 2005 population, these percentages represent 2.6 to 2.8 million U.S. children with unilateral mild to severe hearing levels.

-15. Congress 111th.
+19. Congress 111th.
 The Patient Protection and Affordable Care Act.
 Public Law 111-1482010.